Pigius/aws-ruby-step-functions-with-callback/README.md

 # Serverless AWS Ruby Step Functions with the callback example

 Serverless project example which uses AWS `Step Functions` with the `callback`.

+This project was created for this [blog post](https://www.danielaniszkiewicz.com/aws-step-functions-callback.html).

 Serverless project example which uses Step Functions `taskToken` to pause a workflow until the `taskToken` will be returned.
 It's a callback pattern. `AWS Lambda` and `Step Functions` were used.

 ## Diagram